-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected (a) (b) in column (a)) (c) Equity Companyation Plans 755 210 \$15.02 Equity Compensation Plans approved by security holders (1) 755,210 \$15.02 914,131 Equity Compensation Plans not approved by security holders NIL NIL NIL
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (c) Equity Compensation Plans approved by security holders (1) 638,200 \$15.02 1,031,141 Equity Compensation Plans not approved by security holders NIL NIL NIL

-(1) The only equity compensation plans of the Corporation are the Employee Stock Option Plan and Employee Share Purchase Program described in this Proxy Circular.
+(1) The only equity compensation plan of the Corporation is the Employee Stock Option Plan described in this Proxy Circular.
+The Employee Share Purchase Program has been terminated effective January 31, 2009.
 The Directors Stock Plan had been terminated for the year-ended December 31, 2008.